 Nonverified Coursework: Coursework completed in anything other than an ABAI Verified Course Sequence and evaluated via course-by-course review is considered nonverified.
-You must have your department chair complete a Nonverified Course Content Attestation and submit it with your BCaBA Certification Application or your preliminary coursework evaluation.
+You must have your department chair complete a Nonverified Course Content Attestation and submit it with your BCBA Certification Application or your preliminary coursework evaluation.

-Observation With a Client: The trainee/supervisee must be observed working with a client in the natural environment during each supervisory period by at least one supervisor.
+Observation With a Client: The trainee must be observed working with a client in the natural environment during each supervisory period by at least one supervisor.
 In-person, on-site observation is preferred.
 However, the observation may be conducted using asynchronous (e.g., recorded video) or synchronous (e.g., live video conference) formats.
-See the Fieldwork Requirements and Ongoing Supervision sections for additional details.